Cupar Museum and Heritage Centre is located in Cupar Railway Station Buildings. We are at the North end of platform 2.

 Details of Opening Hours are listed in the right hand column,

-Cupar Heritage Centre is located in the former staff house at the east end of the Cupar Railway Station, itself a classic 19th century railway building.
+Cupar Museum and Heritage Centre is located in the former staff house at the east end of the Cupar Railway Station, itself a classic 19th century railway building.

-The Centre welcomes visitors and has amassed a wide variety of Cupar related photographs, documents and artefacts which are on display in the Centre.
+The Museum welcomes visitors and has amassed a wide variety of Cupar related photographs, documents and artefacts which are on display in the Centre.